 Financial Capability Center

-The mission of the Financial Capability Center is to provide students with experiential service learning opportunities, advance financial inclusion and capability in the local community, facilitate research initiatives and collaborations, and promote healthier financial behaviors.
+The Financial Capability Center provides students with experiential service-learning opportunities, advances financial inclusion and capability in the local community, facilitates research initiatives and collaborations, and promotes healthier financial behaviors.

 Students who enroll in the four-credit Financial Capabilities course are instructed and educated on how to become successful financial coaches to clients of local nonprofits.
-The students develop a wide range of skills through faculty-led workshops where they learn financial management skills along with financial coaching techniques.
-Students also gain real-world experience as they are matched with local clients to offer financial capability coaching in the community.
+The students develop a wide range of skills through faculty-led workshops, where they learn financial-management skills along with financial-coaching techniques.
+Students also gain real-world experience as they are matched with local clients to offer financial-capability coaching in the community.
 They provide one-on-one coaching sessions to support their clients in establishing and achieving self-selected financial goals.
-Students are supported in their coaching experience by Girard School of Business faculty mentors, trained to deliver financial capability services to low-income households, and by staff from our non-profit partners in Lawrence.
+Students are supported in their coaching experience by Girard School of Business faculty mentors, trained to deliver financial-capability services to low-income households, and by staff from our nonprofit partners in Lawrence, Massachusetts.

-The Center works to promote healthier financial behaviors to Merrimack students and the local community through workshops led by staff and coaches, as well as one-on-one coaching.
-Clients of local non-profits are empowered and supported to be educated on the financial skills necessary to reach self-chosen goals.
-Coaches are also available at weekly drop-in clinics on campus where they offer peer-to-peer coaching to Merrimack students, and at the Hands to Help center in Lawrence, where they serve local residents.
+The Financial Capability Center works to promote healthier financial behaviors to Merrimack students and the local community through workshops led by staff and coaches, as well as one-on-one coaching.
+Clients of local nonprofits are empowered and supported to be educated on the financial skills necessary to reach self-chosen goals.
+Coaches are also available at weekly drop-in clinics on campus, where they offer peer-to-peer coaching to Merrimack students, and at the Hands to Help center in Lawrence, where they serve local residents.

 News and Events

 People’s United Community Foundation of Eastern Massachusetts, the charitable giving arm of People’s United Bank of MA, made the donation.

 Students and clients participate in the graduation ceremony for the financial coaching program.